ingun37/answers-db/books/Introduction to Probability, Statistics, and Random Processes/2.2.0/4/a.md

 ## Footnotes

-I was in disbelief with the result so I made a validating program to test with 999999 samples.
+I was in disbelief with the result so I made a validating program to test.

 ```haskell
 module Lib